Dyson College of Arts and Sciences News

 Latest News

-Economics Professor Mark Weinstock was featured on News 12s Power & Politics to discuss President Trumps proposed tariffs and the potential closure of the U.S. Department of Education.
+Economics Professor Mark Weinstock appears on News 12s Power & Politics to break down recent tariff impacts and market turbulence.